panzerdp/dmitripavlutin.com/content/posts/022-javascript-unicode/index.md

 const secondStr = '\u0068ell\u006F';
 console.log(firstStr === secondStr); // => true
 ```
-`firstStr` and `secondStr` strings have the same sequence of code units.
-Reasonable they are equal.
+`firstStr` and `secondStr` strings have the same sequence of code units &mdash; they are equal.

-Suppose you want to compare two strings that rendered look the same but contain different code unit sequences.
+However, suppose you want to compare two strings that look the same rendered but contain different code unit sequences.
 Then you may have an unexpected result, because strings that visually look the same are not equal in a comparison:

 ```javascript
 const str1 = 'ça va bien';